zuozhenggh/learning-library/data-management-library/mysql/heatwave-intro/introduction/introduction.md

 In this lab, you will be guided through the following steps:

+- Create a Compartment
+- Create VCN
 - Create SSH Key on OCI Cloud Shell
-- Create VCN
-- Setup Bastion Service
 - Create MySQL Database for HeatWave (DB System) instance with sample data (airportdb)
+- Setup Compute instance
-- Connect to DB System using MySQL Shell through Bastion Service/Cloud Shell
+- Connect to DB System using MySQL Shell through Compute Instance / Cloud Shell
 - Add HeatWave cluster to DB System
 - Load sample data to HeatWave Cluster
 - Run queries in HeatWave and MySQL and see the performance improvement in HeatWave!